harrisonlabollita/w2kplot/examples/README.md

 Examples
 ========

-Here, we have a few examples of the band structures [spaghetti](https://github.com/harrisonlabollita/spaghetti) is capable of creating!
+Here, we provide a few example scripts for plotting band structures with both orbital character and spin-polarized cases.